aiidateam/aiida-tutorials/docs/pages/2020_BIGMAP/sections/qe.rst

   $ verdi restapi

-If you were working on your local machine, you would be automatically be able to access your exposed data via `http://127.0.0.1:5000/api/v4` (this would also work from inside the virtual machine).
+If you were working on your local machine, you would be automatically be able to access your exposed data via ``http://127.0.0.1:5000/api/v4`` (this would also work from inside a virtual machine).
 Since these virtual machines are remote and we need to access the information locally in your workstation, we will need an extra step.
 Open a new terminal from the start page and run `ngrok`_, a tool that allows us to expose the REST API to a public URL: